We will show you in this page,

 8hrs connected to the solar panel exposed to direct sun light, in a

-clear, not foggy, day), when you charge
+clear, not foggy day), when you charge/recharge

 your iPod with any of the methods shown below.

-We are going to give you tips,
+We are going to give you

 following thorough tests, on

-how to use this Headlamp in the most efficient way to charge your
+how to use this Headlamp in the most efficient way

 electronic hand held devices, particularly your iPod, in this page.